Alexander the Great and The Business of War – Part 2

 The War Business

 The army that King Philip II of Macedon left to his son Alexander was semi-professional and a paid fighting force.
-In order for Alexander to pay for this army, either he had to disband a portion of it to save money, risking much in doing so, or he had to go on the march to save his kingdom.
+For Alexander to pay for this army, either he had to disband a portion of it to save money, risking much in doing so, or he had to go on the march to save his kingdom.
 Alexander chooses to save his kingdom at another empire’s expense.
 Alexander needed to pay the bills and would do so by looting Persia.

 He proved what Randolph Bourne once stated; “War is the health of the state.”
 Alexander was the state, and war was his business.
 Therefore, revenge was the excuse to avoid personal monetary debt.
-Besides Alexander’s dilemma in possibly going into debt within a matter of weeks, he also had a rather large personal ego to contend with as well.
+Besides Alexander’s dilemma of possibly going into debt within a matter of weeks, he also had a rather large personal ego to contend with.

 Upbringing and Education

 Alexander’s ego is said to have been rather massive.
-His mother had huge expectations for him and led him to believe that he would conquer Persia.
-If you think about it, the only huge deed at the time in proving one’s destiny was to conquer Persia, for it was the biggest challenge at the time in the known world, at least in the Greco-Macedonian sense.
+His mother had huge expectations for him, leading him to believe he would conquer Persia.
+If you think about it, the only huge deed at the time to prove one’s destiny was to conquer Persia, for it was the biggest challenge in the known world, at least in the Greco-Macedonian sense.
 Besides being hounded about his destiny, he also was a competitor from birth, as he would try to outdo his father in combat, being more aggressive in battle and showing absolute courage in the face of danger just to win Papa’s approval.
 Alexander worried that nothing would be left to achieve beyond the successes of his father, Philip.

 Bust of Philip II of Macedon, a 1st-century Roman-era copy of a Greek original.